JupiterOne-Archives/docs-old/docs/jupiterone-data-security.md

 permissions to your environments.
 Additionally, this read-only access only applies to configurations and meta data, not the actual data content.
-For example, we do **NOT** read S3 objects data from a connected AWS account, or the actual source codes of a connected Bitbucket/Github account.
+For example, we do **NOT** read S3 objects data from a connected AWS account, or the actual source code of a connected Bitbucket/Github account.

-Additional level of access may be need for workflow automation.
+Additional level of access may be needed for workflow automation.
 For example, integration with Jira to automatically create an issue when a new Vulnerability finding is added; or to post to a Slack channel/user to send a security alert notification.

 You are always in control of the actual permissions granted for each integration.
-More details of the access permissions required for each managed integration can be found in its corresponding documented listed above.
+More details of the access permissions required for each managed integration can be found in its corresponding documentation listed above.

 ### Custom Data Import